vdivyas/IndicSynth/README.md

 Mimicry subset: Same target speaker
 Diversity subset: Varied speakers

-For more details, please check the Table 1 and Section 3 of our paper: https://aclanthology.org/2025.acl-long.1070.pdf
+For more details, please see the Table 1 and Section 3 of our paper: https://aclanthology.org/2025.acl-long.1070.pdf

 ---